kiwi0fruit/pandoctools/README.md

 ## Update instructions

+IMPORTANT: at the moment pandoctools should be installed with `"knitty<0.5"`

 (*Update instructions to v.1.4.2*)

 * Switch to bash profiles as batch profiles are no longer supported (and install bash if needed),